V-Ravishankar23/circleci-trial-checklist/README.md

 From your CLI on your machine, SSH into the build using the information provided in the CircleCI UI.
 Happy debugging!

 ## &#9744; Make sure you're caching

 One of the best ways to speed up your CircleCI builds is to use good caching practices.
 You can learn about CircleCI's caching capabilities in our [caching documentation](https://circleci.com/docs/2.0/caching/).
-We also have documentation dedicated to techniques for [optimizing your caching strategy](https://circleci.com/docs/2.0/optimizations/) :fa-external-link-alt:
+We also have documentation dedicated to techniques for [optimizing your caching strategy](https://circleci.com/docs/2.0/optimizations/).

+If you're using `docker build` in your workflow, you can also use [Docker Layer Caching](https://circleci.com/docs/2.0/docker-layer-caching/) to decrease Docker image build times.

 ## &#9744; Explore Orbs

 [Orbs](https://circleci.com/orbs) are reusable, sharable packages of CircleCI configuration.
 Orbs allow you to import pre-build commands, jobs, and executors into your configuration file, so that you don't spend time reinventing the wheel.

 ### Using existing orbs

 Our ecosystem is already full of existing orbs built by our community.
 Have a look through the [Orbs Registry](https://circleci.com/orbs/registry) to see if any existing orbs could simplify your configuration.
 If want to learn more about using existing orbs, [read our documentation](https://circleci.com/docs/2.0/using-orbs/#section=configuration).

 ### Creating Orbs